RalleeDev/ralle-jobcenter/readme.md

 If you want to contribute to the project, feel free to open a pull request with a new feature or one of the things on the todo list below

-TODO list for v1.0.0:
+TODO list:

-- Add Target support
+- Optimize the script where possible
 - Refactor code for less eye pain
 - ~Make a showcase~
-- Optimize the script where possible
+- ~Add Target support~

 ## License